huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 	- Minimal Classes and Methods
 		- Our goal is to keep our overall system small while we are also keeping our functions and classes small.
 		- So, although it’s important to keep class and function count low, it’s more important to have tests, eliminate duplication, and express yourself.
-- Concurrency
+- ## Concurrency
-- Your Highlight on page 214-214 | Added on Thursday, June 22, 2023 11:57:31 AM

-  understand some basic defnitions
+- understand some basic defnitions
   <==========>
 - Your Highlight on page 214-214 | Added on Thursday, June 22, 2023 11:57:37 AM